Skip to main content

 Add Next Item to Selection

-• Hit Cmd–D (Mac) or CTRL–D (Windows) to select the next occurrence of whatever you currently have selected.
+• Hit Cmd–D (Mac) or CTRL–D (Windows) to select the next occurrence of the whatever you currently have selected.

 Navigating Code